Scripture for Today: Psalm 131:2 “But I have calmed and quieted myself, I am like a weaned child with its mother; like a weaned child I am content.”

-It seems to me that the grass is the same on both side of this fence.
-But apparently these cows do not think so!
-“The grass is always greener on the other side of the fence” is a saying with which we can all relate.
+It must seem to this goat that the other side of the fence is somehow better.
+Perhaps, getting his head stuck is a small price to pay for the greener grass he thinks is on the other side of that fence.
+“The grass is always greener on the other side of the fence” is a saying to which we can all relate.
 We tend to want what the other has, thinking that it is somehow better.
-This old proverb of discontent has been shown to have some basis when looking at grass from a distance, taking into account optical and perceptual laws (James Pomerantz).
-But these cows are up close and do not have that excuse.
+If taken literally, this old proverb of discontent has been shown to have some basis when looking at grass from a distance.
+(James Pomerantz)

 Today’s verse describes contentment as a calm and quiet attitude.
 Like a weaned child who is no longer needy, the contented person feels no lack.
 Instead of that panicked feeling that we are missing out on something, contentment looks around with peace and satisfaction.
 There is no need to look at that neighbor and compare circumstances.
 There may be a fence making differences obvious, but there is no unrest about it.